 If you are a mature student, you may write a diploma exam without taking the course.
-You may write the exam in any writing session, but you must fill out a form (Diploma Exam Registration/ Rewrite Fee Payment Form) to register for the exam before the deadline.
-The registration deadline shown on the form varies depending on the writing session you select.
+You may write the exam in any writing session, but you must register online with myPass or submit a paper form (Diploma Exam Registration/Rewrite Fee Payment Form) to register for the exam before the deadline.
+The registration deadline varies depending on the writing session you select.
 You should also decide where you will write the exam.
-Then, speak to the principal of the high school or examwriting centre to reserve a space and make sure an exam is available for you.
+Then, speak to the principal of the high school or exam-writing centre to reserve a space and make sure an exam is available for you.